 Please enter a telephone number where you can be reached during regular working hours.
 You may be contacted for additional information needed to complete processing of your tax return.

+Instructions for Schedule ITC

 You must file Schedule ITC if you have:

-- nonrefundable business incentive credits - Personal tax credits (65 or over, blind or in Kentucky National Guard) - qualifying dependent children and are claiming the Family Size tax credit.
+- · nonrefundable business incentive credits - Personal tax credits (65 or over, blind or in Kentucky National Guard) - qualifying dependent children and are claiming the Family Size tax credit.